Call for Posters

 Poster author(s) are required to attend the scheduled poster session, so that they can discuss their work with conference attendees.

 Posters will be evaluated based on their contribution and relevance to ‹Programming›.
-Poster submissions should be an extended abstract of 1-2 pages (excluding references) and a poster draft, both in PDF format.
+Two types of submissions will be considered:

 - The poster title;